2023 Melbourne Cup Betting Guide: Odds, Expert Tips & Betting Sites

 The increased participation of international runners has not been without its controversies.
 Concerns over local opportunities and equine welfare have sparked debates.
 Nevertheless, it has undeniably raised the race's profile, turning the Melbourne Cup into a truly global event.

-Running over a challenging distance of 3200 metres, the Melbourne Cup invites thoroughbred horses aged three years and older to participate.
-Traditionally held on the first Tuesday of November, the day is recognized as a public holiday in Victoria, reflecting the cultural significance of this race.
+Running over a challenging distance of 3,200 metres, the Melbourne Cup invites thoroughbred horses aged three years and older to participate.
+Traditionally held on the first Tuesday of November, the day is recognised as a public holiday in Victoria, reflecting the cultural significance of this race.

 The Melbourne Cup Carnival attracts an attendance of over 100,000 annually, while millions tune in to watch the spectacle on television.
-Moreover, many many Melbourne Cup associated events are hosted at various venues, clubs and racecourses across Australia, allowing race enthusiasts to gather at local tracks or pubs to witness the exhilarating contest.
+There are many Melbourne Cup-associated events hosted at various venues, clubs and racecourses across Australia, allowing race enthusiasts to gather at local tracks or pubs to witness the exhilarating contest.

 As a key fixture in Australian culture, the Melbourne Cup is considered one of the most prestigious horse races worldwide.
 With a prize purse of $8 million, it ranks among the richest races in the equestrian world.
 Known as "the race that stops a nation", the Melbourne Cup garners substantial public interest and attention, further affirming its status as a truly international event.